-DataQuest is an online data tool located at http://dq.cde.ca.gov/dataquest/ that contains additional information about Thomson Elementary School and comparisons of the school to the district, the county, and the state.
+DataQuest data an online tool located is at http://dq.cde.ca.gov/dataguest/ that contains additional information about Thomson Elementary School and comparisons of the school to the district, the county, and the state.
 DataQuest provides reports for school accountability, including but not limited to API, AYP, STAR results, enrollment, and staffing.